Medicare in Rhode Island

 Key Takeaways

-Adults 65 and older who live in Rhode Island are eligible for Medicare.
-Medicare is a government-funded insurance option that offers coverage for medical services, prescription drugs, and more.
+- U.S. citizens and permanent residents 65 and older who live in Rhode Island are eligible for Medicare.
+Medicare is a government-funded insurance option that offers coverage for medical services and inpatient hospital care.

-Original Medicare (Parts A and B) will cover most of your inpatient and outpatient services.
-However, you can always choose to add additional coverage and assistance, such as Medicare Part D and Medigap.
+- Original Medicare (Parts A and B) will cover most of your inpatient and outpatient services.
+However, you can add additional coverage and assistance, such as Medicare Part D and Medigap.

 From mansion tours in Newport to beach walks on Block Island, Rhode Island is full of beauty and charm.
 When you’re actively enjoying life on the East Coast, it’s important to have a health insurance plan that keeps you covered.